robthompson16/support-for-early-career-teachers/content/teach-first/year-1-what-makes-classroom-practice-effective/spring-week-5-ect-theory.md

 - Ensure you do not complete pupils’ answers for them.
 By extending their answer with your own ideas, you are lowering your expectations of what a good answer is and assuming pupils know more than they do
 - Ask pupils follow-up questions which encourage them to build on their answer to extend and challenge them

-## Do not complete pupils' answers
+## Do not complete pupils’ answers

 One way to ensure you maintain high expectations of pupil responses is to ensure you ask follow-up questions to an incomplete answer rather than completing the answer for the pupils.

-Often teachers, unknowingly, complete or ‘round-up’ pupils' incomplete answers and then reward the pupil for their answer even though it wasn’t entirely their response.
+Often teachers, unknowingly, complete or ‘round-up’ pupils’ incomplete answers and then reward the pupil for their answer even though it wasn’t entirely their response.

 ### Example